nevenhsu/uni-wallet-connect/README.md

 # Uni-wallet-connect

-A library extracted from the Uniswap v3 codebase and rewrittten for reusability.
+A library extracted from the Uniswap v3 codebase and rewritten for reusability.
 It uses [@web-react](https://github.com/NoahZinsmeister/web3-react#readme) and [ethers.js](https://github.com/ethers-io/ethers.js).
 NextJS is supported by default.